wordslab-org/wordslab-notebooks/README.md

 Use the dropdown list to select the language model wich will generate the answers in your chats.

+3 language models are installed by default in wordslab-notebooks, for chat, code and agents.
+They were selected as the best ones available at the time of installation that can run on your machine.

+But you can download many other models if you hacve specific needs.
-Option 1: download a language model from an internet repository to your machine as a big file of several GB and run it locally.
+- Option 1: download a language model from an internet repository to your machine as a big file of several GB and run it locally.

-Option 2: connect to a cloud service with an API key and access a remote language model running in the cloud.
+- Option 2: connect to a cloud service with an API key and access a remote language model running in the cloud : OpenRouter is recommended.

 Here are a few tips to select the right language model for your needs
 - the size of a model is measured in billions of parameters